 Usually, our eyes jump around while reading, but by following a constant stream of keywords, you can read more fluently.
 These keywords are often longer than three letters and carry the meaning of the sentence.

 This is easier in texts with highlighted parts (like this summary), but with a little training you can employ this method even without particular visual guidance.

 I was expecting a bunch of scammy speed reading techniques, but this turned out well!
 I like the focus on prioritizing and changing what you read in the first place.
-The book then talks about bad reading habits and good reading habits, which makes it easy to distinguish between things not to do and things to strive for.
+10 Days To Faster Reading then talks about bad reading habits and good reading habits, which makes it easy to distinguish between things not to do and things to strive for.
 The speed reading part really more rounds out the book, as opposed to dominating it.